Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Some first evidence

 for each $a\in \FF_p$ and each primitive $p$-th root of unity $\xi$.
 Indeed, the polynomial $f(a,\hat x)$ has $g_d$ mod $p$ as its degree $d$ homogeneous part for each $a\in \FF_d$.
 Now, summing over $a\in \FF_p$ and dividing by $p$ gives

-for large $p$.
-Conjecture \ref{con1} with $\varepsilon=0$ for square free integers $N$ thus follows.
-(Alternatively, one can use the much more general Theorem 5 of \cite{Katz} when $d>2$ and a diagonalization argument as in Section \ref{sec:ev2} when $d=2$).
+for large $p$ (coming from the condition that the reduction of $g_d$ modulo $p$ has critical locus of dimension $s-1$).
+Conjecture \ref{con1} with $\varepsilon=0$ for squarefree integers $N$ thus follows, by comparing the exponents in the upper bounds of (\ref{eq:deligne:s}) and (\ref{bound:SfN}), which allows to swallow the constant $(d-1)^{n-s}$ when $d>2$.
+(Alternatively, one can use the much more general Theorem 5 of \cite{Katz} when $d>2$ and an argument as in Section \ref{sec:ev2.bis} when $d=2$.)

-When one restricts to integers $N$ which are cube free (namely, not divisible by a nontrivial cube), then Conjecture \ref{con:SfN} with $\varepsilon=0$ follows exactly in the same way as for square free $N$, but now using both the bounds from \cite{Heath-B-cube-free} and from \cite{DeligneWI}.
+When one restricts to integers $N$ which are cube free (namely, not divisible by a nontrivial cube), then Conjecture \ref{con:SfN} with $\varepsilon=0$ follows exactly in the same way as for squarefree $N$, but now using both the bounds from \cite{Heath-B-cube-free} and from \cite{DeligneWI}.
 Indeed, this similarly gives

 for large $p$ and all $\xi$.
-Together with the square free case, this implies the cube free case of Conjecture \ref{con1}, with $\varepsilon=0$, and even with $(n-s)/2$ instead of $(n-s)/d$.
-In fact, with some more work we can go up to $d+2$-th powers instead of just cubes, as follows. \begin{thm} Conjecture \ref{con1} with $\varepsilon=0$ holds when restricted to integers $N$ which do not contain a non-trivial $d+2$-th power.
+Together with the squarefree case, this implies the cube free case of Conjecture \ref{con1}, with $\varepsilon=0$ (note again the different exponent of $p^2$ in (\ref{eq:cube-free:s}) and of $N$ in (\ref{con1}), when $d>2$).
+In fact, with some more work we can go up to $d+2$-th powers instead of just cubes, as follows. \begin{prop} Conjecture \ref{con1} with $\varepsilon=0$ holds when restricted to integers $N$ which are not divisible by a non-trivial $d+2$-th power.
 In detail, let $f$, $n$, $s,$ and $d$ be as in the introduction.
 Then there is a constant $c=c(f_d)$ (depending only on $f_d$) such that for all integers $N>0$ which are not divisible by a non-trivial $d+2$-th power and all primitive $N$-th roots $\xi$ of $1$, one has